-Analysis.
-The facilitator, primarily for the purpose of exclusion or revision, evaluated participant dialogues.
-Dialogue were assessed in terms of whether each item and response format were appropriate and easily understood by participants; items were revised accordingly.
+Analysis: The facilitator, primarily for the purpose of exclusion or revision, evaluated participant dialogues.
 The criterion of saturation was applied; recruitment continued until no new issues were identified.

-Step 3 psychometric validation-Cronbach's alpha and factor analysis
+Step 3 psychometric validation - Cronbach's alpha and factor analysis

-Participants.
-An online survey was sent to 67 health professionals working in the area of CR including: cardiologists; nurses; physiotherapists; and general practitioners.
+Participants: An online survey was sent to 67 health professionals working in the area of CR including: cardiologists; nurses; physiotherapists; and general practitioners.
 A convenience sample (independent of steps 1 and 2) was sourced via health networks of the authors.

-Procedure.
-ReCaRe was administered using an online survey (Lime-Survey Version 2.05+ Build 150211).
+Procedure: ReCaRe was administered using an online survey (LimeSurvey Version 2.05+ Build 150211).
 Surveys were anonymous and completion implied consent.
 Each item was scored on a 5-point Likert scale: 1) Strongly disagree to 5) Strongly agree.
 Accordingly, higher scores were indicative of a greater influence on decision making when recommending CR.

-Analysis.
-Psychometric properties of ReCaRe were assessed by analysis of internal consistency and factorial structure.
+Analysis: Psychometric properties of ReCaRe were assessed by analysis of internal consistency and factorial structure.
 Factor analysis and Cronbach's alpha were applied on the modified questionnaire from step 2.
 Internal consistency was analysed by Cronbach's alpha, reflecting the internal correlation between items and factors.
-As a widely accepted rule of thumb, an alpha value of 0.70 is an acceptable lower bound for scale reliability, 0.80 is good and 0.90 is excellent.22 In order to maximise scale reliability all items with an alpha value less than 0.80 were excluded.
+As a widely accepted rule of thumb, an alpha value of 0.70 is an acceptable lower bound for scale reliability, 0.80 is good and 0.90 is excellent.23 In order to maximise scale reliability all items with an alpha value less than 0.80 were excluded.
 Dimensional structure of ReCaRe, and construct validity, was analysed by exploratory factor analysis.
 Factor extraction was performed using principal axis factoring with varimax rotation in order to maximize the loadings of as many items as possible on one or more of the factors.
 Once factors were established, a correlation matrix was generated, whereby the associations between items and factors were identified by factorial loadings greater than 0.50 on only one factor.
 Cronbach's alpha and factor analysis were performed using Stata v 11.2 (© 1985-2009 StataCorp LP.
 College Station, TX, USA).

-Step 4 psychometric validation-test-retest reliability
+Step 4 psychometric validation - test-retest reliability

-Participants.
-Twenty-one members of the Australian Cardiovascular Nursing College (ACNC) were recruited (independent of steps 1 to 3) via email with a link to the survey.
+Participants: Twenty-one members of the Australian Cardiovascular Nursing College (ACNC) were recruited (independent of steps 1 to 3) via email with a link to the survey.

-Procedure.
-Internal consistency of ReCaRe was further determined using standard test-retest reliability indicating agreement between repeated assessments.
-The ReCaRe was administered online via LimeSurvey (Version 2.05+ Build 150,211) at two time points 3-6 weeks apart.
+Procedure: Internal consistency of ReCaRe was further determined using standard testretest reliability indicating agreement between repeated assessments.
+The ReCaRe was administered online via LimeSurvey (Version 2.05+ Build 150211) at two time points 3 to 6 weeks apart.
 Survey completion was anonymous, and completion was taken to imply consent.

-Analysis.
-Test-retest reliability was estimated using the weighted kappa (k) statistic (SAS v.9.1, © 2002-2003, SAS Institute Inc., Cary, NC, USA) to provide a measure of test-retest reliability at item level.
-Clear guidelines for test-retest reliability exist with cut-off points established for interpretation of k: <0 poor; 0.00-0.19 slight; 0.20-0.39 fair; 0.40-0.59 moderate; 0.60-0.79 substantial; and 0.80-1.00 almost perfect agreement.26
+Analysis: Test-retest reliability was estimated using the weighted kappa (k) statistic (SAS v.9.1, © 2002-2003, SAS Institute Inc., Cary, NC, USA) to provide a measure of test-retest reliability at item level.
+Clear guidelines for test-retest reliability exist with cut-off points established for interpretation of k: <0 poor; 0.00-0.19 slight; 0.20-0.39 fair; 0.40-0.59 moderate; 0.60-0.79 substantial; and 0.80-1.00 almost perfect agreement.27

-Stage 2: collation of normative ReCaRe data from a sample of CR health professionals
+Stage 2: Collation of normative ReCaRe data from a sample of CR health professionals

-Participants

-Normative ReCaRe scores were generated from a sample of 81 Australian CR health professionals.
+Participants: Normative ReCaRe scores were generated from a sample of 81 Australian CR health professionals.

-Procedure

-To establish normative reference values ReCaRe was administered online via LimeSurvey (Version 2.05+ Build 150211).
+Procedure: To establish normative reference values ReCaRe was administered online via LimeSurvey (Version 2.05+ Build 150211).
 An email invite with a link to the online survey was distributed to members of the Australian Cardiovascular Health and Rehabilitation Association (ACRA); and to the Australian Nursing and Midwifery Federation (ANMF).
 Completion was anonymous and implied consent.

-Analysis

-Distribution of ReCaRe scores were performed using Stata v 11.2 descriptive analyses, overall and stratified by practitioner characteristics.
+Analysis: Distribution of ReCaRe scores were performed using Stata v 11.2 descriptive analyses, overall and stratified by practitioner characteristics.
 Item summaries were presented using a radar plot.